sunpy/ndcube/joss_paper/paper.md

 For example, a series of images taken sequentially with a CCD camera can be stored as a single 3-D array with two spatial axes and one temporal axis.
-In astronomy, the most commonly used framework for translating between array element indices and the location, time, etc. in the Universe being observed is the World Coordinate System (WCS).
+In astronomy, the most commonly used framework for translating between array element indices, and the location or time in the Universe being observed is the World Coordinate System (WCS).
 WCS's ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension